 With data privacy comes the need for organizations to develop internal rules and constraints on the use and implementation of a customer’s data.
 Data mining is a powerful tool that provides businesses with compelling insights into their consumers.
 However, at what point do these insights infringe on an individual’s privacy?
 Organizations must weigh this relationship with their customers, develop policies to benefit consumers, and communicate these policies to the consumers to maintain a trustworthy relationship.

-Chapter 3: Coronavirus Disease 2019 of Reinforcement Learning
+Chapter 3: Coronavirus Disease 2019

 3.1 Definition of Covid-19